crcady/advent-2015/README.md

 - `pbpaste | cargo run`
 - `cargo run` followed by one or more lines, followed by `ctrl-d`

-The second form lets you do some pseudo-REPL activities.
+The second form lets you do some pseudo-REPL activities, where you can.